 Handling and Braking

 The 2013 Toyota Sequoia is available in either rear-wheel drive or four-wheel drive configurations.
 Critics credit the independent rear suspension for the Toyota Sequoia’s supple ride.
 The Sequoia still suffers from the same complaints as many other large SUVs.
-A few reviewers note that there is a fair amount of body lean when cornering, tough maneuvering in small spaces like parking garages and numb steering.
-A couple test drivers disagree and point out the Sequoia’s accurate steering and small turning radius, which they say makes it easy to navigate around town.
+A few reviewers note that there is a fair amount of body lean when cornering, adding that the Sequoia has numb steering and that it is tough to maneuver in small spaces like parking garages.
+A couple test drivers disagree, arguing that the Sequoia has accurate steering and a small turning radius, which they say makes it easy to navigate around town.